cindyweng18/csc460_preliminary_analysis/README.md

 ### Future Work
 Describe what work you are planning to complete for the final analysis.
 For the final analysis, we are planning to build a Linear Regression model, discuss the result and the answer to our data science question.
+[ ] Better understand what diseases cause life expectancy to decrease in developing countries (make use of other columns within the dataframe)

 ### Contributions
 Describe the contributions that each group member made.